-- 1. A master's degree from an institution fully accredited by one of the recognized accrediting agencies; - 2.
-A Class AA teaching certificate, or its equivalent, and a Master's degree in a related field; - 3.
-A grade point average of 3.25 on coursework completed for the master's degree. - 4.
-A satisfactory score on a nationally recognized, standardized test of verbal skills. - 5.
-Two years of school related work experience (for Educational Administration and Supervision).
+- A master's degree from an institution fully accredited by one of the recognized accrediting agencies; - A Class AA teaching certificate, or its equivalent, and a Master's degree in a related field; - A grade point average of 3.25 on coursework completed for the master's degree. - A satisfactory score on a nationally recognized, standardized test of verbal skills. - 5.
+Two years of school related work experience (for Educational Administration and Supervision). - 6.
+Ed.S. in Elementary Education applicants must submit evidence of a passing score on PRAXIS II, Elementary Education: Curriculum, Instruction, & Assessment (K-5), or Elementary Education: Curriculum, Instruction, & Assessment (4-8); or passing score on test in Elementary Education approved by Mississippi State Department of Education (for Educational Specialist in Elementary Education).